magepages/mpdocs/docs/store-switcher/index.md

   - `Home pages only`: Show only rules at Home page.

 - **Exclude IPs**: Enter the IP address in the `Exclude IPs` field.
 The IP address that you entered will not apply the rule to that IP address.

+- **Search engines to ignore**: Enter the browser type and user agents to ignore and not apply rules to that browser.
+It is possible to enter multiple browsers at the same time and separated by (,).

 ##### 2.2.3.
 Actions